grpc/proposal/A95-SNI-setting-and-SNI-SAN-validation.md

 * Server SAN validation against SNI used

-If `auto_sni_san_validation` is set in the [UpstreamTlsContext][UTC] gRPC client will replace any Subject Alternative Name (SAN) validations with a validation for a DNS SAN matching the SNI value sent.
+If `auto_sni_san_validation` is set in the [UpstreamTlsContext][UTC] gRPC client will perform validation for a DNS SAN matching the SNI value sent.

 ### Related Proposals: